exosite-garage/mqtt_example/README.md

 ![Finding the Murano hostname](find-product-hostname.png)

-In both `activate` and `publish` examples, you will trim some characters from this URL to define the MQTT secure host to Murano.
+In both `activate` and `` examples, you will trim some characters from this URL to define the MQTT secure host to Murano.

 Example using hostname `mqtt://f5330e4s8cho0000.m2.exosite.io/`: